Haworthiopsis nigra var. diversifolia (Poelln.) G.D.Rowley

-Haworthia diversifolia, Haworthia schmidtiana var. diversifolia, Haworthia nigra f. nana, Haworthia schmidtiana f. nana
+Haworthia diversifolia, Haworthia nigra var. diversifolia, Haworthia nigra f. nana, Haworthia schmidtiana var. diversifolia, Haworthia schmidtiana f. nana

-Haworthia nigra var. diversifolia is a slow-growing, erect succulent, up to 4 inches (10 cm) tall, with grayish-green leaves.
-The pointy, partially folded, stiff leaves emerge from the center of the rosette.
+Haworthiopsis nigra var. diversifolia, formerly known as Haworthia nigra var. diversifolia, is a slow-growing succulent with dark grayish-green leaves that emerge from the center of the rosette.
+It grows up to 4 inches (10 cm) tall.
+Leaves are stiff, partially folded, and have a pointed tip.
 Outer and inner leaf sides have ridged, gray bumps called tubercles.
 Each new leathery leaf emerges from the center atop the one below it, which lends plants a stacked or tiered look.
-In winter's chill or under excessive drought stress plants blush red.
-Overall, the foliage remains dark green with varying grades of gray to black.
-In late spring or summer, mature rosettes produce single, upright, wiry flower stems topped with tiny white flowers.
+The leaves remain dark green with varying grades of gray to black.
+In late spring or summer, mature rosettes produce upright, wiry, unbranched stems topped with tiny white flowers.

 How to Grow and Care